g1t-h1j4ck3r/longpolling/README.md

-# longpolling test
+# longpolling tests

-quick test for longpolling
+tests for longpolling